-The Adviser receives fees for other services it provides to portfolio companies.
+The Adviser receives fees for other services it provides to the Company's portfolio companies.
 These other fees are typically non-recurring, are recognized as revenue when earned and are generally paid directly to the Adviser by the borrower or potential borrower upon closing of the investment.
-The services the Adviser provides to portfolio companies vary by investment, but generally include a broad array of services, such as investment banking services, arranging bank and equity financing, structuring financing from multiple lenders and investors, reviewing existing credit facilities, restructuring existing investments, raising equity and debt capital, turnaround management, merger and acquisition services and recruiting new management personnel.
-When the Adviser receives fees for these services, 50% of certain of those fees are credited against the base management fee due to the Adviser from the Company.
+The services the Adviser provides to portfolio companies vary by investment, but generally include a broad array of services, such as investment banking services, arranging bank and equity financing, structuring from multiple lenders and investors, reviewing existing credit facilities, restructuring existing investments, raising equity and debt capital, turnaround management, merger and acquisition services and recruiting new management personnel.
+When the Adviser receives fees for these services, 50% of certain of those fees are credited against the base management fee and the loan servicing fee that the Company pays to its Adviser.
 Any services of this nature subsequent to the closing would typically generate a separate fee at the time of completion.

 The Adviser also receives fees for monitoring and reviewing portfolio company investments.
 These fees are recurring and are generally paid annually or quarterly in advance to the Adviser throughout the life of the investment.
-Fees of this nature are recorded as revenue by the Adviser when earned and are not credited against the base management fees.
+Fees of this nature are recorded as revenue by the Adviser when earned and are not credited against the base management fee.